ptabasso2/SpringJniCpp/README.md

 A detailed step-by-step showing how tracing can be implemented for a SpringBoot app loading a C++ library.
 Tracing will be implemented on both layers.

-The environment used in this tutorial is based on a linux Ubuntu (20.04).
+The environment used in this tutorial is based on a linux Ubuntu (20.04) virtual machine running on Mac OS X.
 If you simply need to run the environment you might want to use the `Dockerfile.springjni` and `docker-compose.yml` files provided and skip the tutorial details.<br>
-(And then jump straight to the two last sections "Running the app" and "Testing the app").
+(And then jump straight to the last two sections "Running the app" and "Testing the app").

-Build and spin up both the DD Agent container and the application container using these commands.
+Build and spin up both the DD Agent container and the application container using the following commands.
 You need to provide your API key

 ```sh
 pejman@macosx:~ $ docker build -f Dockerfile -t springjniimg .